GGxcollab/ObsidianVault/SC-300/SC300T00A Microsoft Identify and Access Administrator.md

 		- In-depth collated reporting
 		- Governance & Compliance
 - #### **What is an identify Provider (IdP)**
-	- An identify provider (IdP) is a system that creates, manage
+	- An identify provider (IdP) is a system that creates, manages and stores digital identities.
+Microsoft Azure Active Directory is a example.
+The capabilities and features of identify providers can